PEACE & LOVE: A Modern Approach to Soft Tissue Injury

 After the initial few days, the focus shifts to active recovery and rebuilding.

 L - Load: Let pain be your guide.
-Gradually resuming normal activities and adding load (like weight-bearing) as soon as it is comfortable encourages repair and remodelling of the tissue.
-Active recovery, without aggravating pain, is key.
+Gradually resuming normal activities and adding load as soon as it is comfortable encourages repair and remodelling of the tissue.

 O - Optimism: Your mindset matters.
 Psychological factors like fear, catastrophising, and depression can be barriers to recovery.
-Staying optimistic and confident in your body's ability to heal is associated with better outcomes and a quicker return to function.
+Staying optimistic and confident in your body's ability to heal is associated with better outcomes.

-V - Vascularisation: This involves choosing pain-free cardiovascular exercise early in the recovery process.
-Activities like walking, cycling, or swimming increase blood flow, which delivers essential nutrients to the injured area and promotes repair.
+V - Vascularisation: Choose pain-free cardiovascular exercise early in recovery.
+Activities like walking, cycling, or swimming increase blood flow, delivering essential nutrients to the injured area and promoting repair.

-E - Exercise: A cornerstone of rehabilitation.
-Specific exercises are vital to restore mobility, strength, and proprioception (your body's sense of position).
-This helps to prevent re-injury and addresses any underlying biomechanical issues that may have contributed to the injury in the first place.
+E - Exercise: Specific exercises are vital to restore mobility, strength, and proprioception.
+This helps to prevent re-injury and addresses underlying biomechanical issues that may have contributed to the injury.

 How Osteopathy Complements PEACE & LOVE